raspberrypilearning/stress-ball/en/step_3.md

 ![screenshot](images/balls-costume-colour.png)

-The ball sprite on the stage will switch to the costume you have chosen.
+The Ball sprite on the stage will switch to the costume you have chosen.
 --- /task ---

 --- task ---
-Click on the Fill colour chooser and change the Fill colour to black by dragging the Brightness all the way down to 0.
+Click on the **Fill** colour chooser and change the Fill colour to black by dragging the Brightness all the way down to 0.

 ![screenshot](images/balls-fill-colour.png)

 --- /task ---
 --- task ---

-Click on the Circle tool.
+Click on the **circle** tool.
 ![screenshot](images/balls-circle-tool.png)

 --- /task ---